 Because these duties carry legal responsibilities, courts carefully evaluate who should serve.

-When the deceased leaves a surviving spouse and all descendants belong to both spouses, the spouse generally inherits the entire probate estate.
+When the deceased leaves a surviving spouse and all descendants are children of both spouses, the surviving spouse generally inherits the entire probate estate.

 Different rules apply when either spouse has descendants from another relationship.

-If no spouse survives, children generally inherit the estate equally.
+If no surviving spouse exists, children generally inherit the estate in equal shares.

-If a child dies before the parent, that child’s descendants may inherit that share.
+If a child of the deceased dies before the parent, that child’s descendants may inherit the share their parent would have received.

-If no spouse or descendants survive, parents may inherit.
+If no spouse, children, or grandchildren survive, the deceased person’s parents may inherit the estate.

 Not every asset becomes part of the probate estate.